Pabl0l/portafolio_25/README.md

 **Pablo Olivera**
 - *Role*: Technical Student in Systems Maintenance
-- *Motto*: "i hate problems so i will fix them one by one"
+- *Motto*: "> i hate problems so i will fix them one by one"